Frans-Willem/CsrSpiDrivers/README.md

 ## CSR chips supported by programmer

-Generally, all CSR BlueCore chips should be supported.
+Generally, all CSR BlueCore chips starting with BlueCore 2 should be supported.
 Programmer was tested with the following chips:

 * BC417 (on HC-05 module)
 * BC57F687A
 * CSR8645

+### Notes

+* BlueCore chips require 3.3V or 1.8V I/O voltage level.
+Check the datasheet.
-Note, that some chips (like CSR8645) share SPI pins with PCM function.
-For such chips to be accessible via SPI, `SPI_PCM#` pin should be pulled up to I/O VCC through a 10K resistor.
+* Some chips (like CSR8645) share SPI pins with PCM function.
+For such chips to be accessible via SPI, `SPI_PCM#` pin should be pulled up to I/O voltage supply through a 10K resistor.

-There is also some limitations, see "BUGS" section.
+* Some bluetooth modules based on BlueCore chips with builtin battery chargers may be shipped with battery configuration enabled.
+Such modules will shutdown shortly after power on if you don't connect charged battery.
+This can be disabled using appropriate Configuration Tool.

 ## Programmer hardware

 Programmer hardware is based on FT232R chip.
-It is also possible to use later generation FTDI chips, like FT2232C/D/H or FT232H.
+It is also possible to use later generation FTDI chips, such as FT2232C/D/H or FT232H, with minor code modifications.

 ### Using FT232RL breakout board as a programmer

 You can build a simple programmer using popular FT232RL breakout boards (search Ebay for "FT232RL module 3.3" for example).
 Pinout specified in spi.c file.
 Change it at will.
-Beware that FTDI boards usually provide 5V or 3V3 I/O levels while CSR chips require 3V3 or 1V8 I/O level.
+Note that FTDI boards usually provide 5V or 3.3V I/O levels while CSR chips require 3.3V or 1.8V I/O level.
 You may supply appropriate VCCIO to FTDI chip or use logic level converter if levels don't match.
 See description of VCCIO pin in FTDI chip datasheet for details.

 | Signal | FT232RL pin | FTDI pin name | FTDI GPIO bit | CSR pin  |